corentinravoux/flip/docs/DataVector.rst

 Direct Density
 ~~~~~~~~~~~~~~

-The :py:class:`~flip.data_vector.basic.Density` class is used on example data as:
+The :py:class:`~flip.data_vector.basic.Dens` class is used on example data as:

 .. code-block:: python